*** For copies of rules, etc. please see No. 5 below ***

 (10) ... and last, but no means least - my favorite picture of all.
 I was very pleased when in early 2011 I received an email from Cecil Whitehouse's daughter, Dot.
 She told me more about the invention of the game and sent me a photo of Cecil Whitehouse's own set - complete with hand-written cards.
 Click on the picture to see a larger version.

-The inventors of the game, Cecil Whitehouse and Mr Bull, at Weston-Super-Mare:
+Cecil Whitehouse and George Bull, at Weston-Super-Mare:

 A big thanks to Dot for those last two pictures!